 The phrase “read ’em and weep” is often said in poker when someone has a winning hand, as the others “weep” over their loss.
-This expression can also refer to things that cause distress to others.
+This expression is mostly used as a taunt.

 Read ‘Em And Weep – Its Origin

-Anyways, the earliest written form of the phrase that I could find is from the early 20th century.
-For example, the term is used under the ‘Sports News’ section of The San Antonio Evening News newspaper, printed in July 1919:
+Anyways, the earliest printed form of the phrase I could find is from the early 20th century.
+For example, it is seen under the ‘Sports News’ section of The San Antonio Evening News newspaper, July 1919:

 “With the exception of one or two close decisions, Umpires Lewis and Schaffer did faily good work, probably because they had been made very good ‘boys’ by the irate fans . . .
 Few arguments were indulged in with the arbiters.
 Read ’em and weep!”

-Of note: Around the same time in 1919, several newspapers used the idiom right before presenting a list of items for sale.
-The implication was that they probably expected customers to “weep” with happiness after seeing the cheap prices.
+Of note: Around the same time in 1919, several newspapers were using the idiom right before presenting a list of items for sale.
+It seems the implication was that customers would “weep” with happiness after seeing the cheap prices.

 - Well, would you look at that!
 Read ’em and weep fellas, because I have a royal flush.